shahhanan/javascript-basics/Phase 4/readme.txt

                                   }
                       }

-and genetartes the responce according to the http state of the ajax call
+and genetartes the responce if the ajax call is success else returns a custom message about the error. the responce generated is a json array of objects.